gsc229/mortgage-calculator/README.md

 >term: 30
 >```
 >Data should be separated by a space.
->There is a loanData.txt file in the root director for you to try.
+>There is a loanData.txt file in the root directory for you to try.
 >Also, there is a 'Send JSON' option in the bulk-calculate endpoint for you to get back raw JSON Data.
 ## Testing
 > In the pipenv shell run: